Research Grants and Programmes Manager (Welfare)

 ✨Tip Number 3

-Prepare to discuss specific research methods you’ve used in past projects.
-Highlighting your familiarity with econometrics, survey design, or qualitative techniques will demonstrate your capability to manage their research grants effectively.
+Prepare to discuss specific methodologies you have used in past research projects, especially those related to econometrics or qualitative techniques.
+Being able to articulate your hands-on experience with these methods will demonstrate your capability to manage their research grants effectively.

 ✨Tip Number 4